crabisoft/git-pulse/README.md

 ## Tests

-`make test` (or `npm test`) runs **vitest** over the pure engines — the classification matcher, the DORA maths and the ticket extractor.
-They take plain values and return plain values, so the suite boots no Nest container, no database and no DOM, and finishes in under a second.
+`make test` (or `npm test`) runs **vitest** over both workspaces.

+On the **back**, the pure engines — the classification matcher, the DORA maths and the ticket extractor.
+They take plain values and return plain values, so that half boots no Nest container and no database.

+On the **front**, what sits between a click and a request: the API client's query building and error mapping, the debounce and cancellation hooks, the shared multiselect, and the window presets.
+Components render under jsdom with translations stubbed to echo their key — what a screen *says* is the translators' business, what it *does* is what is asserted.

-That is deliberate rather than a first step: those three files are what every metric on screen is derived from, and they are the only place where a silent change of behaviour would go unnoticed.
+The pure engines came first on purpose: they are what every metric on screen is derived from, and the only place where a silent change of behaviour goes unnoticed.
 A regression there reads as plausible numbers, not as a crash.

 What the suite pins down is the reasoning, not the implementation — that the median is a median and not a mean, that a negative duration is clamped instead